The most beautiful lakes in Italy

-Italy is also known for its many beautiful lakes.
-The area surrounding these Italian lakes is a popular holiday destination for many families.
-The water fun in combination with the pleasant climate, the wonderful Italian food, and the great amusement parks in the proximity of the lakes make it a holiday to remember.
+The Italian countryside is known, among other things, for its many beautiful lakes.
+The surroundings of these Italian lakes are popular camping and glamping destinations for many families.
+The watery fun combined with the pleasant climate, the best Italian restaurants and the fun amusement parks around the lakes mean there’s everything anyone could want from a holiday.

 Lake Garda, Italy’s largest lake

-The picturesque landscape, with green forests, dazzling waterfalls, pebble beaches, and the many lemon trees is the perfect backdrop for a wonderful holiday.
-A holiday with lots of fun on the beach and in the water.
-Bobbing around in the water, windsurfing, sailing, and diving.
+The picturesque setting of green forests, stunning waterfalls, pebble beaches and the many lemon trees provides the perfect backdrop for a wonderful holiday.
+A holiday that will be mainly devoted to beach fun and water fun; bobbing in the water, windsurfing, boating, sailing and diving.

-In addition to the many water sport options, there are many opportunities to visit amazing water parks, such as Caneva Aquapark.
-In this large water park close to Lazise, you can go down spectacular slides and enjoy various swimming pools, amazing water shows, and a Caribbean beach with white sand.
-This aqua park is part of the CanevaWorld Complex, which also includes two theme parks.
+In addition to the extensive water sports opportunities, there are many fun outings possible to splashing water parks, such as Caneva Aquapark.
+In this large water park near Lazise you can slide down spectacular slides and enjoy several pools, exciting water rides and a Caribbean-style white sandy beach.
+This aqua park is part of CanevaWorld Complex, which also includes two theme parks.
 Of course, there are many family campsites near Lake Garda with their own aqua park where your children will have the time of their lives.

-A visit to the Parco Natura Viva in Bussolengo is also a good idea.
-In this nature park you can observe closely a variety of animals during a thrilling safari.
-Go on a safari with your entire family and see rare animals, such as the red panda and the snow leopard.
-There is also a dinosaur park where you can admire life-sized models of dinosaurs.
+A visit to Parco Natura Viva in Bussolengo is also recommended.
+This nature park offers safaris during which you can admire remarkable animals up close.
+Go on a safari with the whole family and spot animals such as the red panda and the snow leopard.
+There is also a dinosaur park, where you can see life-size replica dinosaurs.

 2. Lago Maggiore, the cross-border lake

-In the middle of Lago Maggiore there are the Borromean islands, which you can already see from the shore.
-These charming little islands are definitely worth a visit.
-Various boats go to from the Stresa port to the Isola Madre, Isola Pescatori, and Isola Bella.
+In the middle of Lake Maggiore are the Borromean Islands, visible from the shore.
+These islets are definitely worth visiting.
+From the Port of Stresa, several boats go to the islands of Isola Madre, Isola Pescatori and Isola Bella.

-As its name suggests, Isola Bella is one of the most beautiful Borromean islands.
-Stroll through the narrow, steep streets, past souvenir shops and tiny bars and visit Palazzo Borromeo.
-In this beautifully decorated palace you can admire the splendour of Italian nobility.
-It’s a nice outing for both parents and children.
-The little ones will be impressed by the palace and the boat trip.
+Isola Bella, as its name suggests, is one of the most beautiful Borromean Islands.
+Stroll through the narrow, steep streets, past souvenir shops and welcoming bars, and visit the Palazzo Borromeo.
+This beautifully decorated palace showcases the splendour of the Italian nobility.
+A fun outing for parents, but also for children.

-Another good idea is a day spent in the Safaripark Pombia, where you drive your car among the wild animals.
-Take your whole family on an adventure and come face to face with hippos, giraffes, and monkeys.
-In addition to the safari area, there is also an aquarium, a centre for reptiles, and a dinosaur park that is a must-see.
-Tip: Put aside a whole day for a visit to this park so as to be sure you can see everything.
+A day at Safari Park Pombia, where you can drive your car among the wild animals, is also a must.
+Go on an adventure with the whole family and come face to face with hippos, giraffes and monkeys.
+In addition to the safari area, there is also an aquarium, reptile centre and dinosaur park that you should definitely check out.

 3. Lake Idro, small and charming

 For lovers of peace and quiet, the small Lake Idro a good option.
 Lake Idro (Lago d’Idro), which is about 11 km long, is just under an hour’s drive from Lake Garda and is surrounded by high mountains and vast forests.

-The green-blue and pure lake has not yet been discovered by mass tourism, and remains a well-kept secret for many water sport and nature lovers.
-You’re in a haven of peace between the green mountains covered in woods.
-You can dive into the lake with your children in peace in the lake, which reaches a temperature of 24°C in high season.
-Thanks to the constant wind, the lake is also ideal for those who love sailing and surfing.
-The nice breeze makes sure that it never gets too hot, but it always stays warm enough to sit in the sun.
+The blue-green and pure lake has not yet been discovered by mass tourism and is a well-kept secret for many water sports and nature lovers.
+You’ll feel as if you are in an oasis of calm among the green wooded mountains.
+You can take a dip with your children in peace in the lake, which reaches a temperature of 24°C in high season.
+Thanks to the constant wind, the lake is also ideal for lovers of sailing and surfing.
+The lovely breeze also ensures that it never gets too hot.
+But don’t worry, it is always warm enough for sunbathing!

-Have you had enough of the beach?
-Visit nearby Verona, the city of Romeo and Juliet.
-Tell your children the romantic story of Romeo and Juliet during a visit to Juliet’s house, which is now a museum.
-You can go stand on the famous balcony and take a picture.
+Had enough of the beach?
+Then pay a visit to nearby Verona, the city of Romeo and Juliet.
+Introduce your children to the romantic story of Romeo and Juliet during a visit to Juliet’s house, which is now a museum.
+You can stand on the world-famous balcony and take a picture.

-When in Verona, you must visit the Arena!
-This Roman amphitheatre is used from June until August for opera concerts.
-Outside the opera season, the Arena is open for visitors.
-Your children will love to run around in this impressive amphitheatre.
-Climb the steps all the way to the top and enjoy the beautiful view.
-While visiting and walking through the city, take breaks on the terraces and have delicious Italian ice cream.
-The children will be thrilled.
+While visiting Verona, a visit to the Arena is a must!
+This Roman amphitheatre is used for opera performances from June to August.
+Viewing the arena is possible outside the opera season.
+Your kids will love walking around this impressive amphitheatre.
+Climb the stairs all the way to the top and enjoy the beautiful view.
+Alternate sightseeing and walking through the city with outdoor cafes and delicious Italian ice cream, and the kids will have a great time.